maxludden/supergene-v2/books/book10/md/chapter-3130.md

 After that, Sky King transferred a gene race to Han Sen.

-“Got god-class gene race eight-armed evil dragon.
-Growth mode is ultimate.”
+> “Got god-class gene race eight-armed evil dragon.
+Form is ultimate.”

 “Old Mister is very nice.
 It is an honor for me and my daughter to have met you.”
 Han Sen smiled and thanked him.